deanrgilbert-ux/vpnproject/README.md

 # VPN Project
+VPN implementation in Python for Linux (and potentially other Unix-like operating systems).

+Tested with **Python 3.12.6**

 ## Project Milestones
 - [ ] Virtual interface created and data encapsulated inside the VPN's UDP packets